These placeholders are available in FancyMenu v3.8.0+.

-The Get NBT Data placeholder allows you to retrieve NBT (Named Binary Tag) data from entities and blocks in Minecraft, similar to the /data get
+The Client NBT Data Get and Server NBT Data Get placeholders allows you to retrieve NBT (Named Binary Tag) data from entities and blocks in Minecraft, similar to the /data get command.
+This is extremely useful for creating dynamic layouts that respond to game state, player stats, or world conditions.

-Modded Content Support: This placeholder is particularly powerful for modded gameplay, as it can access custom NBT data that mods add to entities and players.
+This placeholder is particularly powerful for modded gameplay, as it can access custom NBT data that mods add to entities and players.
 Whether you're playing with magic mods that add mana systems, RPG mods with custom stats, or technology mods with energy values, you can display these modded values in your UI layouts.

-This placeholder extracts specific values from NBT data structures using NBT paths.
+These placeholders extracts specific values from NBT data structures using NBT paths.
 You can retrieve player health, hunger, inventory items, block states, modded attributes like mana or energy, and much more.

 {"placeholder":"nbt_data_get","values":{"source_type":"entity","entity_selector":"@s","nbt_path":"Health"}}

-Value | Description | Options |
+| Value | Description | Options |

 source_type |